-The central research topic of research area A is human interaction with the natural environment and its potentialities, as well as the knowledge that is generated by specific objectives and that comes into play through this interaction.
+The central research topic of research area A was human interaction with the natural environment and its potentialities, as well as the knowledge that is generated by specific objectives and that comes into play through this interaction.
 What spatial usage strategies do people implement?
 How do these strategies impact the environment?
 What changes do they bring about?
-Guided by these central questions, research area A continues to pursue its tried and tested research strategies, with certain approaches to be developed further and new ones to be added.
-In Topoi’s second funding phase, the focus is on the process by which space-related bodies of knowledge emerge and develop: the central theme connecting all of Area A’s research groups is now the investigation of various innovations based on aspects of the natural environment.
+Guided by these central questions, research area A continued to pursue its tried and tested research strategies, with certain approaches to be developed further and new ones to be added.
+In Topoi’s second funding phase, the focus was on the process by which space-related bodies of knowledge emerge and develop: the central theme connecting all of Area A’s research groups was now the investigation of various innovations based on aspects of the natural environment.

 - Innovations aimed at valorizing the environment